 The Group also offered ancillary travel-related products and services to customers.
-The sales of ancillary travelrelated products and services decreased by RMB8.7 million from RMB10.7 million for the Previous Year to RMB2.0 million for the Year as a result of the temporary suspension of business due to the outbreak of COVID-19.
+The sales of ancillary travel-related products and services decreased by RMB0.8 million from RMB2.0 million for the Previous Year to RMB1.2 million for the Year as a result of the temporary suspension of certain business operations of the Group due to the outbreak of COVID-19.